-On April 20, 2015, the Company acquired 100% of a Georgia sole proprietorship, dba Investor Webcast (CAST) valued at \$469,611 in exchange for 4,696 to-be-created series B convertible preferred shares of Mentor.
+On April 20, 2015, the Company acquired 100% of a Georgia sole proprietorship, dba Investor Webcast ("CAST") valued at \$469,611 in exchange for 4,696 to-be-created Series B convertible preferred shares of Mentor.
+On May 7, 2015, Mentor formed a Delaware limited liability company subsidiary, Investor Webcast, LLC, to hold the assets of CAST.
 CAST provides cannabis related private companies, investors and microcap issuers with the best possible investor information through webcasts, conferences, email and an evolving mix of media products, investment publications, industry financial research, and by other means.
-After one year, the to-be-created series B convertible preferred shares may be converted, in steps or in whole, into Mentor common shares.
-The to-be-created series B convertible preferred shares will convert to Common based on the following conversion formula: ((3.3 times CAST recurring revenue) + (20 times CAST after tax profit) divided by 2) plus cash minus liabilities, for the preceding four calendar quarters, as defined in the agreement.
+After one year, the to-be-created Series B convertible preferred shares may be converted, in steps or in whole, into Mentor common shares.
+The to-be-created Series B convertible preferred shares will convert to shares of Mentor's common stock based on the following conversion formula: ((3.3 times CAST recurring revenue) + (20 times CAST after tax profit) divided by 2) plus cash minus liabilities, for the preceding four calendar quarters, as defined in the agreement.